Ira C. Eaker: Civilian career

 Eaker was inducted into the National Aviation Hall of Fame, in Dayton, Ohio, in 1970.
 Over his 30 years of flying, General Eaker accumulated 12,000 flying hours as pilot.

 On September 26, 1978, the U.S. Congress passed, and on October 10, 1978, President Jimmy Carter signed, Public Law 95-438, which awarded the Congressional Gold Medal to General Eaker, "in recognition of his distinguished career as an aviation pioneer and Air Force leader".

+Death and legacy

 Eaker died August 6, 1987, at Malcolm Grow Medical Center, Andrews Air Force Base, Maryland, and is buried in Arlington National Cemetery.

 Blytheville Air Force Base, Strategic Air Command (SAC) installation, was renamed Eaker Air Force Base on May 26, 1988.
 Eaker AFB was closed on March 6, 1992, due to Base Realignment and Closure (BRAC) action.
 Military to civilian conversion began, and public aircraft began using the decommissioned base.
 The military still uses the renamed Arkansas International Airport.

 The airport in Durant, Oklahoma was renamed Eaker Field to honor Eaker, a graduate of Southeastern State College in Durant.
 Now known as Southeastern Oklahoma State University, the student aviation majors use the airport as the home of the flight school.